Arthur Salter, 1st Baron Salter: Career

 On outbreak of war in 1939, he resumed his role in shipping, being appointed Parliamentary Secretary to the Ministry of Shipping.

-In summer 1940, he once more worked with Jean Monnet on a proposal to politically unify Britain and France as a bastion against Nazism.
-Whilst the paper was rejected, it reignited the possibility of pan-European government.
-Later, Salter headed the British shipping mission to Washington from 1941 to 1943, where he once more came into contact with Monnet, and they worked to interest President Roosevelt in the 'European project'.
-These seeds would go on to bear fruit, as in 1948, the Americans would establish, and fund, the foundations of pan-European government.
+In June 1940, he once more supported Jean Monnet on the short-lived Franco-British Union proposal to politically unify Britain and France as a bastion against Nazism.
+Later, Salter headed the British shipping mission to Washington from 1941 to 1943, where he employed Monnet and they worked together on what would become the Victory Program of military industrial buildup.

-He was appointed a Privy Counsellor in 1941.
+He was appointed a Privy Councillor in 1941.
 In 1944 he was appointed deputy director-general of the United Nations Relief and Rehabilitation Administration.
 He served as Chancellor of the Duchy of Lancaster in the short-lived Churchill caretaker ministry (May–July 1945).

-He was elected as Conservative MP for Ormskirk from 1951 to 1953, and served as Minister of State for Economic Affairs at the Treasury, and as Minister of Materials in 1952.
-Rab Butler, the Chancellor of the Exchequer, claimed that Churchill called Salter "the greatest economist since Jesus Christ".
+He was elected as Conservative MP for Ormskirk in 1951.
+Churchill offered him a new economic department in the Conservative Government formed that November, but he decided to join the Treasury provided he had access to the Cabinet.
+He served as Minister of State for Economic Affairs at the Treasury, and as Minister of Materials in 1952.
+Rab Butler, the Chancellor of the Exchequer, claimed in his 1971 memoirs that Churchill called Salter "the greatest economist since Jesus Christ" and drily recorded that “for thirteen months Salter wrote me numberless minutes in green ink with which I did not always agree”.
 Butler's biographer Anthony Howard writes that Salter was "never more than a minor, and sometimes visible, irritant to the new Chancellor".
 Butler called him "Micawber Salter" because of his opposition to Butler's proposal to let the pound float ("Operation ROBOT").
+However, Edmund Dell wrote that Salter was "not the figure of fun of Butler’s memoirs".

-In the mid-1950s he was invited by Nuri al-Said to be one of the external members of the Iraqi government's Development Board; while working with this board, he produced what came to be known as " the Salter report" on industrial development of the Iraqi economy.
+In the mid-1950s he was invited by Nuri al-Said to be one of the external members of the Iraqi government's Development Board; while working with this board, he produced what came to be known as the "Salter Report" on industrial development of the Iraqi economy.
 He was raised to the peerage as Baron Salter, of Kidlington in the County of Oxford, on 16 October 1953.
 He had received many honours during his career, being first appointed a Companion of the Bath in 1918, a Knight Commander of the Bath in 1922, and a GBE in 1944.
 His peerage became extinct when he died in 1975, aged 94.